-- Firebreak/Summer Season: If you live in a bushfire zone, it’s imperative you have a clear firebreak during the summer season, not only for your safety but for your insurance.
-Our team keep up to date with the legislative requirements to make sure you comply.
+- Firebreak/Summer Season: If you live in a bushfire zone, it’s imperative you have a clear firebreak during the summer season, not only for your safety, but for your insurance.

 - Invasive Root System: One of the dangers of not knowing how a tree’s root system works, is not knowing how much damage will be done by removing it, especially if it’s highly established.
 Is it under foundations that could drop causing structural damage?
 Does it continue into your neighbour’s garden and pose a risk for them?
 By knowing the tree species, Max and his team will have a general idea as to the size and complexity of the root system, based on the height and growth of the tree.

 - Annual Prune & Shape: Spending money on a regular prune and shape service is a worthwhile investment.
 Not only does it increase the value of your home, but it also allows the team to check for signs of distress or disease in the plants, offering remediation services, long before looking at the additional costs of removal.

 What’s your process for assessing trees for removal?